garvit3835/product-docs-feature/how-to-guides/cloud-services/aws/connect-to-elasticache.md

 2. Go to **Amazon ElastiCache > Create.**
 3. Select **Design your own cache.**
 4. Select **Cluster cache** in the **Creation method.**
-5. Refer to [ElastiCache Documentation](https://docs.aws.amazon.com/elasticache/) for the Configuration.
+5. Use the default configurations for creating the cluster.
 6. Scroll Down to the **Cluster info** and specify your **Cluster Name.**
 7. Choose the **Engine Version** and **Node Type** in the **Cluster settings.**
 8. Go to **Connectivity** section and choose your **VPC** and **Subnet group.**